olaolaoo/Data-Engineer-Zoomcamp/notes/07_workshop1_data ingestion with dlt.md

 Ok, downloading files is simple, but what if we want to do a stream download?

 That’s possible too - in effect giving us the best of both worlds.
 In this case we prepared a jsonl file which is already split into lines making our code simple.
-But json (not jsonl) files could also be downloaded in this fashion, for example using the `ijson` library.
+But json (not jsonl) files could also be downloaded in this fashion, for example using the `json` library.

 What are the pros and cons of this method of grabbing data?